cisebaba/ourspace/docs/apis.md

 POST/GET /education/scholarship - gets a list of all available scholarships.
 Post creates a new scholarship instance.
-GET /education/scholarship/scholarship_id - gets a specific scholarship DELETE a scholarship - able to delete a scholarship from the database.
+GET /education/scholarship/scholarship_id - gets a specific scholarship.
+DELETE a scholarship - able to delete a scholarship from the database.
-UPDATE a scholarship - update a scholarship
+UPDATE a scholarship - update a scholarship based on id.